KOSA-TV: History

 KOSA-TV signed on the air on January 1, 1956, and has been a CBS affiliate since its debut.
-Licensed to the corporate entity Odessa Television Co., the station was part of the Trigg-Vaughn Stations group, owned and operated by Cecil L. Trigg and Jack Vaughn.
+Licensed to the corporate entity Odessa Television Co., the station was part of the Trigg-Vaughn Stations group, owned and operated by Cecil L. Trigg and Jack Vaughn, along with KOSA radio.
 KOSA-TV originally operated from studios located on North Whitaker Street in Odessa.
 KOSA-TV is the only Big Three station in the Permian Basin to have never changed affiliation.
-In 1967, Trigg-Vaughn sold both KOSA-TV and KDBC-TV in El Paso, Texas, to Doubleday Broadcasting, a subsidiary of book publisher Doubleday and Company.
+In 1967, Trigg-Vaughn sold both KOSA-TV and KROD-TV in El Paso, Texas, to Doubleday Broadcasting Co., a subsidiary of publisher Doubleday and Company.

-From 1956 to 1964, the first KOSA-TV sports anchor was Jim Reese, who was elected mayor of Odessa in 1968 and served until 1974.
-Doubleday sold the station to Forward Communications in 1973.
-Reese is now the owner of Penatek Industries of Odessa and has been involved in Republican political activities, particularly between 1964 and 1982.

-On November 26, 1983, a chartered twin-engine Beechcraft B100 King Air turboprop was flying from Fort Worth back to Odessa when it fell nose first, crashed and burned on impact.
+On November 26, 1983, a chartered twin-engine Beechcraft B100 King Air turboprop was flying from Fort Worth to Odessa when it fell nose first, crashed and burned on impact.
 It killed all eight on board, instantly, some burned beyond recognition.
 Six of the victims were KOSA-TV station employees who had been away filming high school football playoffs.
 The plane burned for about four hours before firemen could extinguish the blaze.
 A charred and twisted heap of metal was all that remained.

 The victims were eventually identified as assistant news director Gary Hopper, 32, of Midland; sports director Jeff Shull, 25, of Odessa; chief engineer Bobby Stephens, 47, of Odessa; assistant chief engineer Edward Monette, 26, of Odessa; production assistants Bruce Dyer, 26, of Midland and Brent Roach, 24, of Odessa; pilot Keith Elkin, 29, of Midland; and Jay Alva Price, 37, of Midland, a helper for the station at football games and Hopper's brother-in-law.

 Local real estate company Investment Corporation of America (ICA) purchased the station from Benedek Broadcasting in 2000.
 On May 20, 2015, Gray Television announced that it would acquire KOSA-TV from ICA for $33.6 million; the sale was completed on July 1.
 The deal reunited KOSA-TV with several of its former Benedek sister stations, as Gray acquired most of Benedek's stations following the latter's bankruptcy in 2002.